BlaineHalvorson/DistributedWebSystemsProject/README.md

     Student functions:
       ✅ Register (create) new student
-      ✅ Search courses by department
+      -   Search courses by department name
       ✅ Add a course by course ID
       ✅ Drop a course by course ID
       ✅ View your schedule

     Staff functions:
       - Search students and view their info and classes